tartley/missile-commander/README.md

 ## TODO

+* missiles should also aim for the gaps between cities

+* 3 bases exist.
+  * Ask the ground where they are placed

 * Main has script 'main.gd', which contains startup orchestration, including DI required so one child node knows about others it needs.
   Child nodes which require such setup should @tool run